We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Serve immediately.

-Any leftover salad dressing can be stored covered in the fridge for a couple of days.
+- Store any leftover dressing in the fridge for a couple of days.

 - Category: Salad